lindsayrr8/lifeutils/README.md

 ## How to Run
 1) Open project (based on (>= 3.5.0) R in RStudio)
 2) Review included list of functions.
 Either input manual values or call examples from included data frames.
-All functions can be run manually without utilizing a data frame.
+All functions can receive manual input and run without utilizing a data frame.
+Some functions support included data.
+See documentation.
 3) Outputs are produced in the console and can be saved locally if applicable.

 ## Additional Packages